Huthwaite: Toponymy

+History

 Railways

 The village was served by Whiteborough railway station on the former Teversal Branch Line.
-The nearest railway stations now are both Alfreton and Kirkby-in-Ashfield.
+The nearest railway stations now are;

+Alfreton, Sutton Parkway, Mansfield, and Kirkby-in-Ashfield.

 Former Industry and employment

 The population in 1800 was about 500 but soon started to grow with the opening of Hucknall Colliery, a drift mine at the bottom of Blackwell Road.
 The "Miners Arms" public house is believed to have been the manager's cottage.
 This mine was worked for around 50 years.
 It closed due to flooding.
 In 1877 a new mine called New Hucknall Colliery was opened which employed 500 people.
 By 1881 the population of the village had grown to over 2000.
 By 1912 the workforce had increased to over 1,300 but the main industry in the village had become the manufacture of hosiery products.

 The closure of the majority of mines in the area, which included New Hucknall Colliery in the early 1980s, and the off shoring of hosiery jobs led to large amounts of unemployment.
 However today this has been largely rectified.